 Scholarship recipients are expected to be full-time or otherwise on track for graduation in four years.
 Scholars must maintain a minimum of a 2.5 GPA in the freshman year to keep the scholarship.
 To maintain the scholarship, recipients must have a 3.0 cumulative GPA or higher by their junior year.
 If a recipient scholar cannot meet the GPA requirement, as reviewed at the end of each semester, the program shall use available resources to provide mitigation measures such as additional tutoring, counseling and mentorship to help the scholars improve on their performance.
 UK and BCTC will offer tutoring or remedial courses at no cost to the scholars to catch up and stay on schedule for graduation.

-- Accepted or enrolled in the College;
+- Accepted in the Engineering Technologies Program at BCTC;

 - Pursuing a degree through the Engineering Technology program;